Pathogens and Diseases Studied

 Crimean-Congo hemorrhagic fever is caused by a tick-borne virus, Nairovirus, in the family Bunyaviridae, and is found in Eastern Europe, Southern Europe, the Mediterranean, China, Central Asia, the Indian subcontinent, Africa, and the Middle East.
 See the CDC website for more information.

 Lassa virus is part of the Arenaviridae virus family (recently reclassified as part of the Bunyavirales order) and is found in West Africa, including Sierra Leone, Liberia, Guinea, and Nigeria.
 See the CDC website for more information.

 Rift Valley Fever

-Chikungunya virus is part of the Togaviridae virus family and is spread through the bite of mosquitos, often the same mosquitos that transmit dengue virus, Zika virus, and several other mosquito-borne viruses.
+Chikungunya virus is part of the Togaviridae virus family and is spread through the bite of Aedes mosquitos.
+Cases and outbreaks have occurred in Africa, Asia, Europe, Americas, and the Indian and Pacific Oceans.
 See the CDC website for more information.

 Nipah virus is part of the Paramyxoviridae virus family and was first discovered in 1999 in Malaysia and Singapore among pig farmers.
+Since the discovery, outbreaks have been reported in Bangladesh and India.
 Flying foxes (Pteropus bats) are the natural reservoir of the virus and are found in China, Southeast Asia, India, Australia, and Madagascar.
 See the CDC website for more information.

-Disease X represents a pathogen that could cause an international epidemic or pandemic but is currently unknown to cause disease in humans.
+Disease X represents a disease from a pathogen currently not known to cause human disease.
 Disease X research is often focused on whole families or classes of pathogens (ex. viruses) in order to more broadly understand common qualities and characteristics of these pathogens.
 See WHO website for more information.